zademn/EverythingCrypto/Secret_sharing_schemes/README.md

 - There is no information revealed about the secret from it's shares independently
 - etc

-# Order to read
+# Suggested reading order
 1. Secret sharing schemes pdf
-2. Choose your scheme
+2. SSSS